Very rarely does one sentence have immediate impact on me.

-The life-changing sentence came at the beginning of an article entitled, “What Makes a Nightmare Sports Parent and What Makes a Great One.”
+The life-changing sentence came at the beginning of an article entitled, “What Makes a Nightmare Sports Parent and What Makes a Great One” which described powerful insights gathered over three decades by Bruce E. Brown and Rob Miller of Proactive Coaching LLC.
 Although I finished reading the entire piece, my eyes went back and searched for that one particular sentence; the one that said, “I love to watch you play.”

 I read it exactly five times.
 And then I attempted to remember all past verbal interactions I had with my kids at the conclusion of their extracurricular activities.

 Upon completion of a swim meet, a music recital, a school musical, or even a Sunday afternoon soccer game, had I ever said, “I like to watch you play”?

 I could think of many occasions when I encouraged, guided, complimented, and provided suggestions for improvement.
 Did that make me a nightmare sports parent?
 No, but maybe sometimes I said more than was needed.

 By nature, I am a wordy person—wordy on phone messages (often getting cut off by that intrusive beep) and wordy in writing (Twitter is not my friend).

 And although I have never really thought about, I’m pretty sure I’m wordy in my praise, too.
 I try not to criticize, but when I go into extensive detail about my child’s performance it could be misinterpreted as not being “good enough.”

 Could I really just say “I love to watch you play” and leave it at that?
 And if I did, would my children stand there cluelessly at the next sporting event or musical performance because I had failed to provide all the “extra details” the time before?